JamshedVesuna/vim-markdown-preview/README.md

         * `let vim_markdown_preview_toggle=2`
     * To disregard images and still automatically preview on buffer write, add:
         * `let vim_markdown_preview_toggle=3`
+5. If you prefer github flavoured markdown you need to install grip (tested only on ubuntu) and set next option:
+    * `let vim_markdown_preview_github=1`

 The following example is using the write buffer option on OS X, with displaying images in the markdown preview, adding the following to `.vimrc`: